 During Submission via ACS Paragon Plus, as a corresponding author, select your institution from a drop-down box and use your affiliated university email address.

-Check that your NHRI affiliation is stated in the body of the manuscript as the corresponding author’s affiliation.
+Check that your institution affiliation is stated in the body of the manuscript as the corresponding author’s affiliation.

-Your institution will be alerted once your article is accepted and if you are approved, your work will be published at no additional cost to you as ACS open access via a CC-BY 4.0 license and made freely available on the ACS Publications website.
+Your institution will be alerted of your open access funding request and, if the request is approved, your work will be published at no additional cost to you as ACS open access via a CC-BY 4.0 license and made freely available on the ACS Publications website.

 What are the Benefits of Institutionally Sponsored Open Access?